rhultman/demo/README.md

 # demo
-This is a github repository for class purpooses
+This is a github repository for class purposes

 contact rich@rhultman.com